 This global Award is open to artists who are invited to apply on an open call basis.
 The INSPIRE Art Award offers selected artists a showing of their work (exhibition, installation, performance) in partnership with major cultural and art institutions in Norway and Switzerland.

 The lead artist for the project is Simone Fattal who has consigned a work to the fundraising campaign and will come to Oslo to give a talk about her life and work.

-The INSPIRE Art Award is very grateful to partner with Nitja Centre for Contemporary Art, Goethe Institut, Residency Unlimited and Thanks for Nothing.
+The INSPIRE Art Award is very grateful to partner with Nitja Centre for Contemporary Art, Goethe Institut, the Peacebuilding and the Arts Program (Brandeis University), Residency Unlimited and Thanks for Nothing.
 Nitja, located near Oslo in Lillestrøm, will host the INSPIRE Art Award Ceremony and the Group Presentation in spring 2024.
 Residency Unlimited will host the winner artist and is waving their program fee.

 Shortlisted Artists for 1st Edition of the INSPIRE Art Award

 Close to 100 applications from talented artists around the world were received representing 35 countries, showing how many people and places are affected by war, displacement and political violence.
 The jury considered all applications carefully and after extensive deliberations, are honoured to present the five nominees.

 PRIO and the INSPIRE Project are proud to present the five nominees for the 1st edition of the INSPIRE Art Award:

 Zahrasadet Hakim, visual artist from Iran/Iraq (based in Switzerland)